Eponym

 8. Now, in order to make sure that your dynamic DNS hostname(s) are always pointing to your current IP address, you need to make sure Eponym runs regularly.
 If you're running Windows XP (or possibly 2000) or newer, go to Control Panel -> Scheduled Tasks and add a new task with the command being c:\perl\bin\perl.exe and the time being Daily.
 On the last step there's a checkbox that says "Open advanced properties..." -- make sure to check that, and when the advanced properties window comes up, set "Run:" to "c:\perl\bin\perl.exe c:\windows\eponym.pl" and then set "Start in:" to "c:\windows".
 Finally, on the Schedule tab click Advanced, and set it to repeat every 15 minutes.
 You won't see a window when Eponym runs; if you want to see what it's up to, set your email address and SMTP server in the prefs file, and/or watch the file c:\windows\eponym-current-state.txt.

-Detailed Instructions for Linux Users
+Detailed Instructions for Mac OS X and Linux Users

 1. Download eponym.txt and eponym_prefs.txt into any directory on your system.
 Rename eponym.txt to eponym.pl.
 Open both files in a text editor, and if either one contains strange characters, or if all the text seems to be smooshed together on the first few lines, then look for an option to "strip line endings" or "strip carriage returns" in the editor.
 You might have to try a few different editors to find one that'll do it.
 Or sometimes, just opening the file and saving it will remove the strange characters.